Egan, Jennifer. Manhattan Beach. Scribner, New York, 2017. F;10/17.

 Dexter’s father is horrified because he understands what the young man has done in doing business with Mr. Q. He slaps his son across the face “with such force that tears sprayed from Dexter’s eyes like juice from an apple smashed between the jaws of a horse.”

 Jennifer Egan can really write.
 I’m never sure when I run into an awkward trope early in a story (a shipyard machine shop houses “a gristle of pistons and turbines and pulleys”… gristle?) and then get dazzled by dozens of much better ones whether the author is hitting her stride, or I’m hitting mine.
-Either way, or both, I was delighted and envious through most of this novel.
+Either way, or both, I was envious through most of this novel.

 Bravo Jennifer Egan.
 This one gets pretty close to my highest recommendation.
 9.3/9.4.